-Finnish Game Industry employed 3600 people in the end of 2020.
-Lack of professionals is the biggest obstacle for growth and companies are expecting to hire 400–1000 new game industry professionals during the next 12–18 months.
+Finnish Game Industry employed 4,100 people in the end of 2022.
+Lack of professionals is the biggest obstacle for growth.

-Neogames also asked about the share of other genders in the workforce, but there were only a couple of companies that had this information or were able to share it.
-The amount of data was not sufficient to estimate the share of non-binary people in the Finnish Game Industry.
-However, a questionnaire survey made by Neogames’ member We in Games in 2020, suggests that 4,5 % of game industry employees identify as non-binary, although survey is not directly comparable to this study due to its different methodology.
+Neogames also inquired about the share of other genders, but only a few companies had this information and were able to share it.
+The amount of data was not sufficient to make an estimation of the share of non-binary gender people in the Finnish Game Industry.
+However, a survey conducted by Neogames member We in Games in 2022 suggests that 9% of game industry employees identify themselves as non-binary (4.5% in 2020).
+However, these findings are not comparable to other statistics of this study due to differences in methodology.

 The share of non-Finnish employees has been increasing.
 At the end of 2020, the share of non-Finnish employees in Finland was 28%, but by the end of 2022, it had risen to just over 30% in interviewed studios.
 The increase from the previous study is 2 percentage points.
 This highlights the importance of international talent for the Finnish Game Industry.
 Around 15% of the employees of the companies interviewed came from outside the EU/EEA area (13% in 2020).